 I found this photograph attached to a family tree at ancestry.ca, and contacted the owner for permission to post at my site.
 The owner kindly granted my request.

-This is John Killeen, son of Denis Killeen and Mary Ahearn.
+This is John Killeen, son of Denis Killeen and Mary Ahern:

 John Killeen was born about 1828 in March Township, Carleton Co., Ontario.

 And then there are the Galligan connections.
-As mentioned above, Patrick Killeen, son of Denis Killeen and Mary Ahearn, married Bridget Galligan (1835-1861), daughter of Patrick Galligan and Mary Cullen.
-Meanwhile Denis B. Killeen, son of John Killeen and Margaret Fahey, married Bridget Galligan (1858-1938), daughter of John Galligan and Ellen McGee, and a cousin of Patrick Killeen’s wife Bridget Galligan.
+As mentioned above, Patrick Killeen, son of Denis Killeen and Mary Ahern, married Bridget Galligan (1835-1861), daughter of Patrick Galligan and Mary Cullen.
+Meanwhile Denis Benjamin Killeen, son of John Killeen and Margaret Fahey, married Bridget Galligan (1858-1938), daughter of John Galligan and Ellen McGee, and a cousin of Patrick Killeen’s wife Bridget Galligan.

 John Killeen and Margaret Fahey lived first in March Township and then in Torbolton Township, Carleton Co., Ontario, where they raised a family of ten known children, at least four of whom emigrated to Minnesota.
 Margaret Fahey died on 5 November 1899; and John Killeen died on 6 November 1906.
 They are buried at St. Isidore Roman Catholic Cemetery in Kanata (formerly March Township).